architech-boards/pmod-sigfox/source/develop.rst

 Download the IDE from `this page <http://www.freescale.com/tools/software-and-tools/software-development-tools/codewarrior-development-tools/downloads/special-edition-software:CW_SPECIALEDITIONS>`_, we used Codewarriror for Microcontrollers **v10.6.4**.

-Next, launch the downloaded file **CW_MCU_v10.6.4_Special_Edition.exe** following all the default options.
+Next, launch the downloaded file **CW_MCU_v10.6.4_Special_Edition.exe** following all the default options and selecting **Kinetis** as platform.
 Once it is installed will be created its icon on the desktop.

 .. image:: _static/codewarrior_icon.jpg